Overview of COVID-19 (coronavirus)

 Due to increased demand for support at this time, domestic violence organisations have extended and adapted their services during the COVID-19 pandemic.
 If you feel in immediate danger, call 112 or 999.
 Members of the Gardaí are specially trained to deal with these situations.

 Our document Safety order, protection orders and barring orders has information on the services available.

-With effect from 17 March 2020, the following measures have been put in place to help you remain connected to your electricity and gas supplies during this period:
+With effect from 8am on 17 March, the following measures have been put in place to help you remain connected to your electricity and gas supplies during this period:

-- Domestic disconnections are suspended until 19 April
+- Domestic disconnections are suspended until at least 16 June

 - Emergency credit levels for prepaid (Pay As You Go) gas meters will increase from €10 to €100